Thermalization in 2D critical quench and UV/IR mixing: Critical quench of a scalar field: general strategy

 An important example of quantum quench is provided by free scalar field theories with time-dependent mass (our notations will closely follow \cite{Das:2014jna, Das:2014hqa}, which also contain an extensive reference to the relevant literature).

+We will always be working in the thermodynamic limit of infinite system size.
+The momentum integrals will be taken to be $\int^{\infty}_{-\infty} dk/2\pi$, unless otherwise specified.\footnote{We will sometimes use a large system size $L$, so that the momentum integral is replaced by $\frac{1}{L}\sum_{n=-\infty}^{\infty}$, such as later in this section and in Appendix \ref{app:boson}; however, in all these contexts, $L$ will be assumed to be the largest relevant length scale.
+In Appendix \ref{app:sudden-limit} we will use an explicit UV cut-off, $|k| < \Lambda$, on the momentum integrals.}

 In this section we will consider a mass function $m(t)$ (this is referred to as a `quench protocol') which decreases from an asymptotic value $m_0$ in the past to the asymptotic value $m=0$ in the future.
-This is called a critical quench since mass gap vanishes following the quench.
+This is called a critical quench since the mass gap vanishes following the quench.
+The generalization to other cases like massless to massless quench as in Figure \ref{schro-2-fig} is straightforward and will be touched upon in a later section.

-The equations of motion of various Fourier modes in \eq{scalar-action} get decoupled, where each mode satisfies a Schr{\"o}dinger-type equation with $-m^2(t)$ playing the role of a potential:
+Because of translational symmetry, the equations of motion of various Fourier modes in \eq{scalar-action} get decoupled, where each mode satisfies a Schr{\"o}dinger-type equation: